-You can choose from different post types along the top, but typically you’ll want to stick to either “photo/video” posts.
+You can choose from different post types along the top, but typically you’ll want to stick to either photo/video posts.

-Using Analytics to Create Perfect Customer Personas
+Using Business Suite to Create Perfect Customer Personas

-Facebook analytics will change the way you understand your users.
+Meta Business Suite (Facebook’s data analysis feature) will change the way you understand your users.

 Here’s what the dashboard looks like: